 A PolarDB for MySQL cluster supports the read/write splitting feature.
-In read/write splitting mode, you need only to use a cluster endpoint to send requests from applications to a PolarDB cluster.
+In read/write splitting mode, you need only to use a cluster endpoint in Read and Write mode to send requests from applications to a PolarDB cluster.
 In this mode, write requests are automatically forwarded to the primary node.
 Read requests are automatically forwarded to the primary node or read-only nodes based on the load of each node.
 The load of a node is based on the number of pending requests.

 - Read consistency